CMHAAorg/cmhaa-website/site/content/_index.md

           young, it almost seemed normalised.
         feat_member_link: /resources/personal-story-kristin-stubbins/
         feat_member_cta: READ KRISTIN'S STORY
+      - feat_member_image: img/berkley-cox_port.jpg
+        feat_member_description: I feel lucky that my career has been very fulfilling, but I’ve had lots of wobbles along the way.
+I have been in law since I was 18.
+It’s been an exciting journey that’s involved a few years in the US, umpteen trips to China and other places, working with amazing people as well as leadership of a top tier law firm in Australia.
+        feat_member_link: /resources/personal-story-berkeley-cox/
+        feat_member_cta: READ BERKELEY'S STORY
     feat_member_read_more: /resources/
     our_members_description: Our members see it as their responsibility to protect, support and create mentally healthy workplaces for their people.